jtschuster/ekho/mobile_recorder/converter/README.rst

 Processing Mobile Recording Data
 --------------------------------

+This folder contains tool for converting raw data from in-wild reording into useable formats

 To process the data from SD card (stored in .sdraw format) follow below steps

 #.
 Connect the SD card to your computer